ZihaoLiu0927/COSI_153A_PROJECT/README.md

 Modules and components used in this App:
 <br/>

-- React Native: StyleSheet, Text, View, TouchableOpacity, ScrollView, SafeAreaView, FlatList, Image, Alert, Platform, useContext, createContext
+.left [- React Native: StyleSheet, Text, View, TouchableOpacity, ScrollView, SafeAreaView, FlatList, Image, Alert, Platform, useContext, createContext
-- Expo-image-picker
+- Expo-image-picker ]
-- Async-storage
+.left [- Async-storage]
-- React-navigation
+.left [- React-navigation]
-- VictoryChart
+.left [- VictoryChart]
-- Victory-native
+.left [- Victory-native]
-- React-native-svg
+.left [- React-native-svg]
-- Axios
+.left [- Axios]

 A demo to illustrate that the App satisfies all the requirement of the course rubic: https://github.com/ZihaoLiu0927/COSI_153A_PROJECT